Iveta Benešová: 2012

-Benešová once again reached the fourth round of the Australian Open, being defeated by eventual champion Victoria Azarenka, in straight sets.
+Benešová once again reached the fourth round of the Australian Open, being defeated by eventual champion Victoria Azarenka in straight sets.

 On 29 April 2012 she won her last title at the Stuttgart doubles, again with Záhlavová-Strýcová.

 She paused from playing tournaments until February 2014, mainly due to shoulder problems.

 2014

 In her first tournament as Iveta Melzer, she and her partner Petra Cetkovská reached the final of the Acapulco doubles which they lost in the third set.

-At the French Open she played the mixed doubles with her husband Jürgen, they lost in the first round against top seeded Alexander Peya and Abigail Spears.
-It was their last Grand Slam mixed appearance together, at the Wimbledon mixed doubles Jürgen Melzer partnered Anabel Medina Garrigues.
+At the French Open, she played the mixed doubles with her then husband Jürgen, they lost in the first round against top seeded Alexander Peya and Abigail Spears.
+It was their last Grand Slam mixed appearance together; at Wimbledon, Jürgen Melzer partnered Anabel Medina Garrigues.

 Iveta Melzer ended her career on 15 August 2014, as shoulder problems prevented her from playing her best tennis.

 Personal life

-On 14 September 2012, Benešová married Austrian tennis player Jürgen Melzer in Austria at Laxenburg Castle.
+On 14 September 2012, Benešová married Austrian tennis player Jürgen Melzer at Laxenburg Castle in Austria.
 The relationship ended in 2015 and Iveta changed her name back to Benešová.